ImAvafe/NeoHotbar/docs/intro.md

 # Getting Started

-NeoHotbar is a modern, heavily customizable hotbar for Roblox.
-It aims to provide an instant upgrade, and a base for your own hotbar interface.
+NeoHotbar is a modern, flexible hotbar for Roblox.
+It aims to provide an instant upgrade and be very customizable to fit your games' needs.

-It follows standard Roblox conventions, using the `Tool` object and its associated features.

 ## Installation

-*NeoHotbar is not ready to install!
-The following instructions are <u>placeholder.</u>*

 ### Roblox Studio